Learn how to cook white rice on the stove in under 30 minutes! You’ll have perfectly fluffy and tender rice every time!

 Rice is one of those staple ingredients and is a great addition to any meal.
 We love to serve it with General Tso’s chicken, Hawaiian haystacks, parmesan ranch chicken, slow cooker honey chicken and BBQ meatballs.

 Cooking rice on the stove is one of those things that sounds intimidating, but I promise it’s not!
 After you try it once, it’ll becoming your go-to cooking method.
 The rice gets perfectly fluffy and tender and the flavor is great!

-We love to add a tablespoon of butter with the salt at the beginning…it makes the rice taste so much better!
-I’ll often make a big batch of white rice on Sunday’s or Monday’s and use it for different meals throughout the week.
+We love to add a tablespoon of butter with the salt at the beginning…it makes it taste so much better!
+I’ll often make a big batch on Sunday’s or Monday’s and use it for different meals throughout the week.
 It’s perfect for meal prep!

 What you’ll need: